fzhwenzhou/Youlang-Specification-Legacy/YouLang.md

 ```

 ### Enumeration
 Enumeration is a special type of class.
 Usually it contains a set of constants.
+The constructor should not have parameters.
 Grammar:
 ```
 [identifier] = enum {